Trenton Titans: Trenton Titans (2011–2013)

 Blue Line Sports LLC, managed by John and Eileen Martinson, took over the team, restoring the original Titans moniker and affiliating the team once again with the Philadelphia Flyers.
 On March 28, 2012, the team and its owner Blue Line Sports LLC was sold to Delaware Valley Sports Group LLC, consisting of Jim O'Connor, Jim Cook, Tim Curran and the team's general manager Richard Lisk.

 Former Titan all-time scoring leader Scott Bertoli, whose number 19 is the only one to be retired by the franchise, was named senior adviser of hockey operations for the team.
 Former Titans' general manager from 2001–05, Richard Lisk, rejoined the team and was appointed to be the franchise's president and CEO.

 Former Titans defenseman and previous assistant coach during the Trenton Devils years Vince Williams was named head coach of the Titans on August 1, 2011.

 NHL veteran and original Titan Todd Fedoruk was named assistant coach on November 9, 2011.
 On August 28, 2012, the Titans announced the addition of Joe Trotta as an assistant coach.
 Trotta had last served as video coach for the Anaheim Ducks of the NHL.
 The Titans also announced an affiliation with the Danbury Whalers of the Federal Hockey League on September 10, 2012.
 This is one of the first times an ECHL team has affiliated with a lower minor league team.

-On April 23, 2013, the Titans announced they would cease operations for the 2013–14 season.
+While experiencing numerous financial issues, it was announced on April 23, 2013 the Titans would cease operations for the 2013–14 season.